 Using X-Rite's ColorChecker Camera Calibration app, you can open the exported TIFF file, and create your own custom camera profile.
-Then, import the profile via the Camera Profile pop-up in Develop to use it with any photos taken with that camera. photo as a TIFF, selecting the Camera Calibration color space from the pop-up under the file type option.
-(See page 91 if you need help with exporting photos from HDR.)
+Then, import the profile via the Camera Profile pop-up in Develop to use it with any photos taken with that camera.

-- Using X-Rite's ColorChecker Camera Calibration software, open the exported TIFF file.
+- up under the file type option.
+(See page 105 if you need help with exporting photos from HDR.) - Using X-Rite's ColorChecker Camera Calibration software, open the exported TIFF file.
 The app should find and align the target; if so, click the Create Profile button, and save the exported profile.
 If it doesn't find the target, follow the guidelines in the software to help improve your chances with a new photo. - In HDR, go to the Develop module with a photo created with the camera you profiled.
+In the

-In the Tone & Color panel, click on the Import Profile item in the Camera Profile pop-up menu.
+Tone & Color panel, click on the Import Profile item in the Camera Profile pop-up menu.
 Find the exported profile and choose Open.
 Your profile is now installed.